Pyroxenium/Basalt/docs/guides/dynamicvalues.md

 You can use different accessors to refer to objects when using Dynamic Values:

-1. `parent` The x-coordinate of the element
+1. `parent` Access the parent object
-2. `self` The y-coordinate of the element
+2. `self` Access the current object
-3. `ObjectID` The width of the element
+3. `ObjectID` Access a specific object using its ObjectID

 This allows for a more dynamic and responsive layout, as you can adjust an element's attributes based on the properties of other elements.
 Here's an example of using Dynamic Values to set the position and size of a UI element: